St. Columcille's Hospital

 St. Columcille's Hospital (Ospidéal Naomh Colm Cille) is a public hospital providing acute-care hospital services and located in Loughlinstown, County Dublin, Ireland.
 It is managed by Ireland East Hospital Group.

-History

 The hospital has its origins in the Rathdown Union Workhouse and Infirmary which was designed by George Wilkinson and opened in February 1841.
+Additional accommodation was opened by converting stables during the famine in the 1840s.
 The workhouse infirmary was re-designated a district hospital in 1920.

-Services

 The hospital provides 118 beds, of which 110 are in-patient acute beds, while 8 are reserved for acute day cases.
+It is home to the National Gender Service (NGS).